TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 [Download example DAX Script File](https://raw.githubusercontent.com/TabularEditor/TabularEditorDocs/main/assets/file-types/dax-script-example.te3daxs)

 > [!WARNING]
-> If your model metadata is confidential the .vpax file should also be considered confidential and only shared with that in mind
+> If your model metadata is confidential the .vpax file should also be considered confidential and only shared with that in mind.

 Unlike other supporting file types creating a .vpax file is done within Vertipaq Analyzer window using the 'Import' and 'Export' buttons.